-Prisons- We have recognized the disproportionate number of people who use drugs in prison and the lack of services for people with addictions inside prisons as an important public health and human rights issue.
-In order to address the potentially exponential growth of people with addictions in prison, in spring 2013 we will be launching a report looking at the impacts of the Safe Streets and Communities Act (better know as the Omnibus Crime Bill) for low-income drug users.
+Prisons - We have recognized the disproportionate number of people who use drugs in prison and the lack of services for people with addictions inside prisons as an important public health and human rights issue.
+In order to address the potentially exponential growth of people with addictions in prison, in spring 2013 we launched a report looking at the impacts of the Safe Streets and Communities Act (better know as the Omnibus Crime Bill) for low-income drug users.
+The report is titled, Throwing Away the Keys: the human and social cost of mandatory minimum sentences.
 The report, based on the life stories of drug users in Vancouver and Victoria, also includes a Charter analysis of many of the Act’s provisions.
-We have also formed a coalition with Prisoners Legal Services and the Vancouver Area Network of Drug Users to intervene in the Canadian HIV/AIDS Legal Network’s case on the Charter right to clean syringes in Canada’s federal prisons.
-We expect to file for leave to intervene in early spring 2013.
+You can read about the report and download it here.
+We have also formed a coalition with Prisoners Legal Services and the Vancouver Area Network of Drug Users to intervene in the Canadian HIV/AIDS Legal Network’s lawsuit on the Charter right to clean syringes in Canada’s federal prisons.
+We expect to file for leave to intervene in spring 2014.

 InSite Supervised Injection Facility - In 2004 Pivot received an Award for Action on HIV/AIDS and Human Rights from the Canadian Centre for Excellence in HIV/AIDS for its work to establish the first sanctioned supervised injection site in North America.
 Pivot provided legal support for an unofficial safe injection site which preceded the opening of the Provincial government-funded facility.
 Since then, Pivot has been active in the lengthy legal battle to keep the supervised injection site open in the face of Federal Government opposition.
 In September of 2011, the Supreme Court of Canada ruled that InSite can continue to operate and provide life-saving health services to injection drug users.